Inca Trail Availability & Permits 2026!

 Permits sell out months in advance; book early!
 Reservations based on Inca Trail availability are now open.

-In this video, we’ll be taking a look at one of the most popular hiking trails in the world – the Inca Trail!
+In these videos, we’ll be taking a look at one of the most popular hiking trails in the world – the Inca Trail!
 The Inca Trail is a world-famous hiking trail that leads to the lost city of Machu Picchu in Peru.
-The trail is about 26 miles (42 kilometers) long, and it takes four days to hike from start to finish.
+The trail is about 44 kilometers/27.3 miles long, and it takes four days to hike from start to finish.

 If you’re planning on hiking the Inca Trail, it’s important to have a good map.
 There are plenty of resources available online and in stores, but we’ve found that the best way to get a feel for the trail is to use an Inca Trail hikers map.
 This map was created by an Salkantay Trekking hiker who has completed the trail and provides detailed information on the different sections of the trail.
 It also includes recommendations on where to stop along the way and what to see.